buglabs/openxc-buglabs/Monsoon Template/README.md

 ![screen8](./doc_images/Live/8.png)
 Click the [+Add] button to add additional Datasources.
 ![screen9](./doc_images/Live/9.png)
-Then choose the next datasource from the dropdown (again, do not navigate further into the datasource's payload)
+Then choose the next datasource from the dropdown (again, do not navigate further into the datasource's payload).
 ![screen10](./doc_images/Live/10.png)
 Click Save and refresh the page in your browser.
-You will now see all of your devices populated in the map (**Note:** you may need to zoom out in the map to find your devices)
+You will now see all of your devices populated in the map (**Note:** you may need to zoom out in the map to find your devices).
 ![screen11](./doc_images/Live/11.png)
 Click on any one of the vehicle icons to see its real-time accelerator pedal position, brake pedal status, and speed populated in the widgets below the map.
 ![screen12](./doc_images/Live/12.png)